Crimes of the Future (2022) | A Cronenberg Crime

 I think there are some interesting ideas at play in Crimes of the Future, even if the themes it’s exploring in the process are not that unique or innovative.
 It’s a movie that had a decent amount of potential to tell an interesting story.
 However, I don’t think it really ever succeeds.
 Crimes of the Future is trying to do a lot, but it’s also very clearly a low-budget film.
 Cronenberg has done plenty of low-budget horror films with big ideas in the past, but this movie comes across as a classic example of a project that tries to do too much without a clear direction or means to accomplish everything.

-The weird sexualization of body modification and mutilation is definitely provocative and shocking, but it doesn’t really serve as much of a purpose when the plot finally catches up with the movie.
+The weird sexualization of body modification and mutilation is definitely provocative and shocking, but it doesn’t serve much of a purpose when the plot finally catches up with the movie.
 The morals of the world never entirely make sense and the revolution that is hinted at happening did not evoke any sense of hope or interest in the world’s potential future.
-I didn’t really get any real idea of an antagonist or opposing force in the form of a ruthless authoritarian government.
-So having a revolutionary group of rebels trying to fight the power didn’t really spur any interest in me because I didn’t understand what they were fighting or why.
+I didn’t get any real idea of an antagonist or opposing force in the form of a ruthless authoritarian government.
+So having a revolutionary group of rebels trying to fight the power didn’t spur any interest in me because I didn’t understand what they were fighting or why.
 When characters were discussing big changes and the martyrdom of heroic icons, it didn’t mean anything, so I didn’t care what happened next.

 In addition to the plot being somewhat aimless, the dialogue and acting were pretty hit-and-miss.
 The mother from the beginning is played by Lihi Kornowski who, despite only being a small character in the film, manages to stand out from the rest of the cast in her few scenes.
 However, acting from both Lea Seydoux and Kristin Stewart is far less subtle or natural.
 Stewart, in particular, had some weird behavior and mannerisms that were excessive and distracting.
 Don’t get me wrong.
 I was entertained by her performance, but not in the way that was intended.
 Their performances weren’t helped by the dialogue that needed some finer tuning.
 In a futuristic world that is so different, it’s practically alien, and there are many concepts the film wants to convey, what is actually said or described in Crimes of the Future is clunky and awkward at best.